A Lesson to Learn: Revlon Inc. (REV)

 REV’s Market Performance

-REV stocks went up by 81.95% for the week, with a monthly drop of -14.65% and a quarterly performance of -57.57%, while its annual performance rate touched -74.17%.
-The volatility ratio for the week stands at 88.55% while the volatility levels for the past 30 days are set at 32.47% for Revlon Inc. The simple moving average for the period of the last 20 days is 1.93% for REV stocks with a simple moving average of -59.59% for the last 200 days.
+REV stocks went up by 307.69% for the week, with a monthly jump of 118.41% and a quarterly performance of -2.81%, while its annual performance rate touched -44.56%.
+The volatility ratio for the week stands at 49.95% while the volatility levels for the past 30 days are set at 39.32% for Revlon Inc. The simple moving average for the period of the last 20 days is 93.03% for REV stocks with a simple moving average of -12.93% for the last 200 days.

 Analysts’ Opinion of REV